MicrosoftDocs/data-api-builder-docs/data-api-builder/data-api-builder-cli.md

 **Example:** `dab update Publisher --permissions "authenticated:*"`

+> [!NOTE]
-**NOTE:** `dab update` supports all the options that are supported by `dab add`.
+> `dab update` supports all the options that are supported by `dab add`.
 Additionally, it also supports the below listed options.

 | Options | Required    | Default Value    | Description |
 | :---   | :--- | :--- | :--- |